rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 )
 ```

-_Eval_, when presented with a symbol to evaluate that has not been declared
+_Eval_, when presented with a symbol to evaluate that has not been declared in
-in the function scope, ...
+the function scope, searches outer scopes next.
+If a binding is found in an
+outer scope, an upvalue reference is added to the function's _local_ scope that
+points to the outer scope and a `GetUpvalue` instruction is compiled.

+This upvalue is a combination of two values: a count of stack frames to skip
+over to find the outer scope variable, the register offset in that stack frame.
+The VM will use these to identify the location on the stack where a non-local
+variable should be read from.

+Upvalues are added to the function object that is returned by the function
+compiler.

+Closing over ...

 #### Compiling let